ACT / SRO / Community Policing

 Extended Stay Hotel

-Looking to the future, the Anti-Crime Team would continue to provide outreach to those community members suffering from addiction and mental health as well as to continue to provide services for their families.
+Looking to the future, the Problem Oriented Policing Team would like to move an officer out of patrol to do full time Co-Responder duties in plain clothes using grant or other funding.
+We will continue to provide outreach to those community members suffering from addiction and mental health as well as to continue to provide services for their families.
 We wish to continue to receive grant funding and increase the hours of our clinician.
 This has been a well-received, helpful and needed addition to the department and the community.
 This resource provides direct contract for individuals suffering from mental health for twenty-four-hour services in the Town of Norton.